MohammedAl13/Active-Directory-lab/README.md

 After doing those 2 configurations, hit next and then install.

-Next, navigate to tools section and do the following:
+Next, navigate to the tools section and do the following:

 ![Screenshot 2025-02-03 153858](https://github.com/user-attachments/assets/1a42adf2-8662-4e3a-bd34-fcd861328f5b)